2D Meshes

 Edit on GitHub

-A Mesh is a collection of vertices and indices that are used to describe geometry in order to render.
-By default, a mesh makes use of vertex buffer objects (VBOs) and vertex array objects (VAOs) whereever available.
+A Mesh is a collection of vertices that are used to describe geometry in order to render.
+By default, a mesh makes use of vertex buffer objects (VBOs).
+An IndexedMesh extends a Mesh and uses a collection of indices, in addition to vertices, to describe geometry.

-Mesh is used in SpriteBatch in order to store the geomtery to upload all the vertex information in a single batch for rendering which allows for performance gains by reducing draw calls.
+IndexedMesh is used in SpriteBatch to store the geometry to upload all the vertex information in a single batch for rendering which allows for performance gains by reducing draw calls.

 Creating a Mesh

-To create a Mesh we must describe the data in each vertex by defining a VertexAttribute.
+To create a Mesh we must describe the data in each vertex by defining a VertexAttribute by first creating the MeshGeometry.

 val vertices = floatArrayOf(